-Due to restrictions arising in response to coronavirus and the unforeseen impact on both projects and administration, applications for grants will be accepted from 1 July 2020 through to March 2021.
-You can apply at any time, but your project must be financially complete by 1 March 2021.
+Due to restrictions arising in response to coronavirus and the unforeseen impact on both projects and administration, applications for grants will be accepted from 1 July through to 30 November 2020 (applications are now closed).
+You can apply at any time between these dates, but your project must be financially complete by 1 March 2021.

 HOW TO APPLY

-To make an application to the Sustainable Development Fund you’ll need to read the supporting information provided on this page, then follow the process below (applications accepted from 1 July 2020):
+To make an application to the Sustainable Development Fund you’ll need to read the supporting information provided on this page, then follow the process below (applications for 2020 are now closed):